niilante/FFCK/docs/FAQ.md

 ### Why aren't digital Signatures enforced by default to prevent Malware downloads?

-Same like #6, there is a high chance of false positives, one [popular example is Notepad++](https://www.bleepingcomputer.com/news/software/notepad-no-longer-code-signed-dev-wont-support-overpriced-cert-industry/) which is now maybe blocked.
+There is a high chance of false positives, one [popular example is Notepad++](https://www.bleepingcomputer.com/news/software/notepad-no-longer-code-signed-dev-wont-support-overpriced-cert-industry/) which is now maybe blocked.
 The operation system should also protect you already against known malware techniques (_needs more evidence_).